hmojicag/hmojicag.github.io/_posts/2019-07-29-Cookie_Base_Authentication_in_ASP_Net_Core.md

 Awesome, now run again the code, log in and try to access `/AdminOnly`, you should get redirected to `/Account/AccessDenied`.

-And that's it, you added Authentication to your page, be happy now
+And that's it, you added Authentication to your page, be happy now.